-1. Collection and Culture
+1. Collection and Culture:

 Appropriate clinical specimens should be collected using standard medical procedures.
-Specimens should be cultured as soon as possible following collection, using accepted procedures for Legionella (for example see reference 6).
-Legionella will usually require at least 48 hours before growth is detectable and may take up to 10 days if the isolate is contaminated with other microorganisms or the patient has received antibiotics 6.
+Specimens should be cultured as soon as possible following collection, using accepted procedures for Legionella (for example see reference ).
+Legionella will usually require at least 48 hours before growth is detectable and may take up to 10 days if the isolate is contaminated with other microorganisms or the patient has received antibiotics .

-- 2. Preparation of Culture Smears: - PROCESS IN BIOLOGICAL SAFETY CABINET - Make a light suspension (McFarland Standard 1.0) of colonies of cultures suspected of being Legionella in 1% PBS. - Prepare smears on double ring or multi-well slide. - · Air dry and heat gently. - Fix smear in 10% neutral formalin for 15 minutes. . - · Drain and rinse with distilled water, then air dry slides. - 3.
-Preparation of Control Smears:

-Each set of culture isolates tested should include smears of the Positive (PL.312) and Negative Control (PL.311).
-Prepare smears as in 2 above.
+2. Preparation of Culture Smears:

+PROCESS IN BIOLOGICAL SAFETY CABINET

+- Make a very heavy suspension (McFarland 9) of colonies of cultures suspected of being Legionella in 1% PBS. - b.
+Prepare smears on double ring or multi-well slide. - c.
+Air dry and heat gently. - d.
+Fix smear in 10% neutral formalin for 15 minutes. - e.
+Drain and rinse with distilled water, then air dry slides. - 3.
+Preparation of Control Smears: - Each set of culture isolates tested should include smears of the Positive (PL.314) and Negative Control (PL.311).Prepare smears as in 2 above.